caarlos0/esp8266-garage-door/README.md

 You'll also need to create an `arduino_secrets.h` with the Wifi info and MQTT server IP.

 In the homekit controller, you'll need to set the `operationTimeout` (default 30s) and the MQTT server IP.

+## Future updates

+The remote is 6V, and is getting only ~3.3V.
+It still works, but I'll probably put two relays to actually close the button contacts instead.